 Where Balfour read Plato before Israel,

 Sensing I had to finish yet my tale.

 Could pluck it from within,

-You know, that itch you just can’t scratch that’s just beneath skin.
+That itch, y’know, that can’t be scratch’d that’s just beneath the skin.

 Oh, I got tired of the northern sun,